MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 ## OnStart event

 The OnStart event runs when the application is loading.
-Calling a lot of data in the OnStart event will slow down the load of the app.
+Calling large amounts of data in the OnStart event will slow down the load of the app.
 A screen with heavy dependency of controls and values defined on another screen will be affected with slow screen navigation.

 > [!TIP]
 > For additional information about optimizing the OnStart function, read [Optimize the OnStart function](performance-tips.md#optimize-the-onstart-function).